jpetazzo/intro-to-docker/slides/Building_Images_With_Dockerfiles/Body.md

 * The output of this step will be the base image for the next one.

 <!SLIDE>
+# The caching system

+If you run the same build again, it will be instantaneous.

+Why?

+* After each build step, Docker takes a snapshot of the resulting image.
+* Before executing a step, Docker checks if it has already built the same sequence.
+* Docker uses the exact strings defined in your Dockerfile, so:

+  * `RUN apt-get install -y wget curl` is different from
+    <br/> `RUN apt-get install -y curl wget`
+  * `RUN apt-get update` is not re-executed when the mirrors are updated

+You can force a rebuild with `docker build --no-cache ...`.

+<!SLIDE>
 # Running the image

 The resulting image is not different from the one produced manually.